clokep/clokep.github.io/content/articles/matrix-intentional-mentions.rst

 :tags: matrix, notes

-Previously I have written about how `push rules generate notifications`_ and how `read receipts mark notificiations as read`_ in the Matrix protocol.
+Previously I have written about how `push rules generate notifications`_ and how `read receipts mark notifications as read`_ in the Matrix protocol.
 This article is about a change that I instigated to improve *when* a "mention" (or "ping") notification is created.
 (This is a "highlight" notification in the Matrix specification.)